LysergikProductions/Android-Installer/README.md

 Enter "fire" to tell the script you are installing a build on an Amazon device.
 Otherwise, drag in the OBB to the terminal window and press enter to continue the installation process.

-Use the version of the script with its version number ending in 'fig' if you have figlet installed in your shell
+Use the version of the script with its version number ending in 'fig-release' if you have figlet already installed in your shell

 The in-script help page accesible with the -h or --help option: